TxnLab/reti/docs/overview.md

     to be cut for partial epoch participation.
   * The 'payout' process:
     * Determines the 'reward' amount based on the current pool balance vs the known 'staked' amount.
-    * Pays the validator their % (which is immutable and part of defining the validator record itself).
+    * Directly pays the validator their % (which is immutable and part of defining the validator record itself).
-    * Walks the 'ledger' of stakers, and updates their balance to include their percentage of the shared reward.
+    * Walks the 'ledger' of stakers, and updates their balance to include their percentage of the shared reward (and thus compounding)
     * The % share the user gets based on their stake is adjusted based on the % of time they were 'in the epoch'.
 A staker adding/entering stake 95% of the way through an epoch would only receive 5% of the reward they would have received had they been in the pool for the entire epoch.